How to Start Your Own Ice Cream Shop (9 Crucial Steps)

-So you want to start your own ice cream shop right?
-The ice cream industry is pretty lucrative in the United States simply because Americans love their frozen dessert!
-In fact, industry statistics show that ice cream and other frozen desserts had a combined total sales of $13.1 billion in 2019.
+So, you've decided to dive into the world of frozen desserts by starting your own ice cream shop?
+The ice cream industry is quite lucrative in the United States, with Americans showing their love for these frosty treats through a combined total sales of $13.1 billion in 2019.

 1. Decide what kind of shop you want to have

 The first question you need to ask yourself is “What kind of ice cream shop do I want to run and what kinds of products do I want to sell?”
 Answering this question isn’t all that easy, and you'll need to consider various factors, such as:

 Customer preferences: Are you going to sell froyo, traditional ice cream, gelato, Italian ices, gelatis, or something else?
 Conduct surveys and ask people about their preferences to determine which one you should sell.
 Learn about the differences between ice cream, gelato, and custard.

 Competition: Scope out your competition by visiting other ice cream shops in your area.
 What are they offering and why?
 What can you learn from them?

 Service style: Consider whether you want to offer self-serve options and charge by weight, or have employees serve the ice cream and charge per scoop or cup size.

 Location: Do you want an ice cream truck or a brick-and-mortar location?
 Trucks offer more location flexibility, while a physical store can accommodate more storage and machines.